 - 1. Type and Level: Output; General Performance Information. - 2.
 Rationale, Relevance, Reliability: This indicator measures the air quality enforcement actions issued. - 3.
 Use: This indicator will be used for internal management purposes as well as for performance-based budgeting purposes. - 4.
 Clarity: This indicator clearly states what is being measured. - 5.
-Data Source, Collection and Reporting: Data is extracted from the trackers/database on an as needed basis. - 6.
+Data Source, Collection and Reporting: Data is extracted from TEMPO360 on an as needed basis. - 6.
 Calculation Methodology: A simple count of the media specific enforcement actions issued. - 7.
 Scope: This indicator is disaggregated. - 8.
 Caveats: None. - 9.
-Accuracy, Maintenance, Support: This indicator has not been audited.
-Data is entered into and maintained in trackers/database.
-Information in the trackers is crosschecked with data in the Advantage RM data system for accuracy.
-The trackers and database are backed up on a regular basis to the network server, thus ensuring the preservation of the data. - 10.
-Responsible Person: Celena Cage
+Accuracy, Maintenance, Support: In 2020 a monitoring and enforcement performance audit for air quality was conducted by the Legislative Auditor.
+The auditors recommended that DEQ should develop formal time frame goals for issuing enforcement actions beyond existing time frame goals.
+Processes are in place to improve this timeline.
+Data is entered into the TEMPO360 data system for accuracy.
+The data system is backed up on a regular basis to the network server, thus ensuring the preservation of the data.

+10. Responsible Person: Angela Marse